When I talk about being stalked, one question always comes up.

 This man would drive down our road repeatedly to keep an eye on the house and see if we were home or not.
 Just driving up and down the road in itself (while not in the context of other stalking related activities) is not a crime.
 When we reported this to the police, they rightly said that anyone has the right to drive down any road they want.
 There was nothing they could legally do to stop him unless we could prove he was doing all of the other things he was doing, which would turn this driving activity into a stalking charge.

-He also had the right to attend any church he wanted, which put him in close proximity to myself and my family on a regular basis.
+He also had the right to attend any church he wanted, which put him in close proximity to me and my family on a regular basis.
 He had the right to show up in locations when I was there.

 Proof of Stalking